 Most of the public figures and celebs in the quotes gallery below are stars who were caught being racist and have either said something racist on stage like comedian Michael Richards, made a crude racial remark in an interview like singer and songwriter John Mayer, were caught on tape in an angry voicemail like Charlie Sheen, or posted an offensive photo on Twitter, like pop stars Rihanna and Miley Cyrus.
 Almost everyone of these celebrities, actors, and athletes, like football player Riley Cooper and boxer Floyd Mayweather Jr., have issued some sort of apology for what they said, but the public doesn't easily forget.

-While they aren't necessarily racists, Hollywood people, celebrity athletes, and famous musicians on this list have all been caught saying offensive statements.
+While they aren't necessarily racists, these Hollywood people, celebrity athletes, and famous musicians have all been caught saying offensive statements.

 Hogan later apologized for his rant, but it was too late for his relationship with the WWE.
 He was scrubbed from their site and erased from the WWE Hall of Fame.